cabforum/forum/Bylaws.md

  4. Customers, business, or marketing plans; or

  5. The allocation of customers, territories, or products in any way."

+At the start of a Forum, CWG or sub-group Teleconference, the following "Note Well" shall be read:

+"All participants are reminded that they must comply with the CA/Browser Forum anti-trust policy, code of conduct, and intellectual property rights agreement, which can be found in section 1.3 of the Bylaws and cabforum.org.
+Please contact the chair with any comments or concerns about these policies".

+The antitrust compliance statement or note well does not need to be re-read when it has been read during a larger-scope meeting.
+For example, if there are three consecutive meetings (Forum-level, Server Certificate Working Group, Validation Subcommittee of the Server Certificate Working Group), the "antitrust statement/note well" needs to be read only at the beginning of the Forum-level meeting.

 # 2. FORUM MEMBERSHIP AND VOTING